top of page

 Whiting Bay Hall | 7.30pm

 At the heart of the Arran International Festival is a commitment to connection and friendship across cultures, communities and generations.
-A Concert Crossing Borders brings together young musicians from Arran, Rheinland-Pfalz and Ukraine in a shared programme shaped by cultural exchange, collaboration and discovery.
+A Concert Crossing Borders brings together young musicians from Arran, Rheinland-Pfalz and Ukraine in a shared programme shaped by cultural exchange, collaboration and friendship.

 This concert offers a platform for emerging artists from across Europe and beyond to perform alongside one another, creating a dialogue through music that reflects both their individual cultural backgrounds and a shared artistic language.